 The Law Offices of Michael A. Fakhoury, P.C. is here to answer your questions about bankruptcy law.
 Deciding if bankruptcy is right for you is not easy.
 Understanding bankruptcy law and getting the answers to your questions so that you can make an informed decision is important.

 Please keep in mind that the answers provided throughout this website are only basic, general explanations regarding bankruptcy.
 Every situation is unique and differs.
 Michael A. Fakhoury, ESQ., PC strongly urges you to seek a consultation with a qualified debt relief agency rather than rely on your interpretation of the answers provided.

-Contact (845) 875-4442 for a free consultation to inquire about bankruptcy and whether it is right for you.
+Contact our Fishkill bankruptcy (845) 875-4442 for a free consultation to inquire about bankruptcy and whether it is right for you.